Ritesh-Kumar-Rai/ProductHunt_React/README.md

 Redux, RTK or Zustand is not included in this project, because i am testing how Context+Reducer extends to, and when this project actually demands for Advanced State management.
 Till now all are quiet done smoothly with Context & Reducer;

+### Todo/Issues:

+- In product page even the product is out of stock and total stock is zero, the user still able to add it to cart.
+It's a bug.

 ## LICENSE

 [MIT License](LICENSE)